- Mutts are mixed-breed dogs that have a bit of mystery in their genetics.

 There’s something inherently lovable and endearing about “mutts” — aka dogs who are a mixture of breeds versus purebred.
 In a way, they’re kind of like one of those mystery eggs you get around Easter where you have no idea what it will contain, but you know it’s going to be good.
-Here’s more about the varied temperaments and physical characteristics of mutts, and reasons why a mutt may very well be the dog you’ve been looking for your whole life.
+Here’s more about the varied temperaments and physical characteristics of mutts and reasons why a mixed-breed dog may very well be the “breed” you’ve been looking for your whole life.

 Mutt Personalities, Physical Descriptions

-Note that mutts, or “mixed breed” pups, are not the same as purposefully crossbred dogs, such as the labradoodle or puggle.
-These aforementioned types are carefully bred to create new breeds, which are purebred henceforth, and are usually created from two distinct breeds.
+Note that mixed-breed pups are not the same as purposefully crossbred dogs, such as the labradoodle or puggle.
+These aforementioned types are carefully bred to create new breeds, which are purebred henceforth and are usually created from two distinct breeds.
 An interesting, slight deviation from this, though, is the Alaskan Husky, which is actually a mixture of Northern dog breeds that are bred together for specific dog sledding skills.
 They all look very similar to each other, but are actually mutts.

 “Many mutts have a lower rate of hip dysplasia, certain knee diseases, most spinal diseases, many heart diseases, plenty of cancers and a whole lot of skin, blood, brain, liver and kidney diseases, among others,” wrote veterinarian Dr. Patty Khuly for VetStreet.